emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 ```
 (you should provide a private key of a full access key for the account in question, so make sure this link is used securely).

-Last, but not least, blockchain transactions can be viewed using Axion Explorer.
+Last, but not least, blockchain transactions can be viewed using Fermi Explorer.
 It provides insights into transaction execution and outcome.
 Let’s look at [one example](https://explorer.testnet.near.org/transactions/ABh4zQ5aZ3CGhpQzstL16TAB8TvqPbiirJG1uTPJVxTt).
 First of all, we can see general transaction information - sender, receiver, status.
 After this, we can see gas usage information:
 - Attached gas - total gas provided for the transaction.
 - Gas used - actual gas spend.
-- Transaction fee - gas used multiplied to current gas price, shows an actual cost of a transaction in Axion tokens.
+- Transaction fee - gas used multiplied to current gas price, shows an actual cost of a transaction in Fermi tokens.
-Also, Deposit Value shows the amount of Axion tokens transferred from sender to receiver.
+Also, Deposit Value shows the amount of Fermi tokens transferred from sender to receiver.

 ![image](/docs/assets/web3/web3-17.png)